Raju Ban Gaya Gentleman: Soundtrack

 The entire composition and background score was composed by Jatin–Lalit.
 Audio is available on Tips Music Films.
 The music of this album was a hit with songs like "Loveria Hua", "Dil Hai Mera Deewana" and "Seene Mein Dil Hai".
-The film's soundtrack album sold 1.8 million units in India, making it the eleven top-selling Bollywood music album of 1992.
+The film's soundtrack album sold 1.8 million units in India, making it the eleventh top-selling Bollywood music album of 1992.
 Most of the songs are sung by Kumar Sanu, along with Alka Yagnik, Sudesh Bhonsle, Sadhana Sargam and Jolly Mukherjee.